-We found that medicines were stored safely and securely and in accordance with the manufacturer's instructions.
 We confirmed that all emergency medicines as specified within the British National Formulary (BNF) for use in the event of a medical emergency in a dental practice were available.
 We also confirmed that all emergency equipment as recommended by the Resuscitation Council (UK) guidelines was available.
+We advised Mr McCann to stock a sufficient supply of needles and syringes in various sizes to be able to administer Adrenaline doses in keeping with the BNF.
+Following the inspection we received evidence that this issue had been addressed.

-We noted a robust system was in place to ensure that emergency medicines and equipment do not exceed their expiry date and were ready for immediate use in the event of a medical emergency.
+We noted that a system was in place to ensure that emergency medicines and equipment do not exceed their expiry date and were ready for immediate use in the event of a medical emergency.
+We found that the records reviewed did not accurately reflect the date the checks were carried out and the expiry date of the Glucagon had not been updated.
+Following the inspection we received assurances from Mr McCann that this issue would be addressed.

-We spoke with staff who told us the management of medical emergencies was included in the staff induction programme and that training was updated on an annual basis in keeping with best practice guidance.
-We reviewed training records and evidenced that staff last completed medical emergency refresher training during November 2020.
+We spoke with staff who informed us the management of medical emergencies was included in the staff induction programme and that training was updated on an annual basis in keeping with best practice guidance.
+We reviewed training records and evidenced that staff last completed medical emergency refresher training during March 2020.
 We found that this training included first aid and scenario-based exercises that simulated medical emergencies that have the potential to occur in a dental practice.
 These included; anaphylaxis; asthma; cardiac emergencies; myocardial infarction; epileptic seizures; hypoglycaemia; syncope; choking and aspiration; and adrenaline insufficiency.